Grace Kelly’s Wedding

 Other Jewelry

-Grace also received a beautiful jewelry set created especially for her by Van Cleef & Arpels, consisting of a necklace, bracelet and earrings of diamonds and pearls.
+Grace also received a jewelry set made for her by Van Cleef & Arpels, consisting of a necklace, bracelet and earrings of diamonds and pearls.
 She can be seen wearing it in Van Cleef & Arpels by Sylvie Raulet.

 The Flowers